slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On surrendering

+> *'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk*

 Use this opportunity to re-create yourself.
-'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk
+In order to come back you have to go away.
+If you didnt quit anything you woud be still playing with toddlers.

 > *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*